zeroluck/docs/sources/admin-guide/configuration/index.md

 * _Enabled:_ Enabling this feature saves the values inside the Gluu Server.

-* _Change Bind Password:_ This option can be used to bind/change the password to connect to the internal LDAP of the Gluu Server.
-Bind Password is the same password which you inserted during installation of Gluu Server
+* _Change Bind Password:_ This option can be used to bind/change the
+  password to connect to the internal LDAP of the Gluu Server.
+Bind Password is the same password which you inserted during installation of Gluu Server.

-* _Refresh Method:_ The Gluu Server allows the Server Administrator to apply two types of Cache Refresh mechanism (i) VDS Method and (ii) Copy Method.
+* _Refresh Method:_ The Gluu Server allows the Server Administrator to apply two types of Cache Refresh mechanism--(1) VDS Method, and (2) Copy Method.

   1. _VDS Method:_ Any organization with a database like *mysql* can use the VDS method.
 This option can be enabled via the dropdown menu in Refresh Method option.

 ![Refresh VDS](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_cache_refresh_vds.png)

   2. _Copy Method:_ If the organization has any kind of Active Directory/LDAP server, they are strongly recommended to use the *Copy Method* from the dropdown menu.

 ![Refresh Copy](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_cache_refresh_copy.png)